liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 ## DNS Discovery

+In addition to LAN discovery, Liqo supports DNS-based discovery: such a mechanism is useful, for instance, when dealing with multiple clusters, which are dynamically spawned and decommissioned.
 The DNS discovery procedure requires two orthogonal actions to be enabled:

 1. Register your cluster into your DNS server to make it discoverable by others (the required parameters are available in the section below).